-The emerald ash borer (EAB) is a serious invasive tree pest, and consequently a quarantine has been placed on Ramsey, Hennepin, Houston, and Winona Counties to help slow the spread of EAB to other areas (map).
-Materials such as:
+The emerald ash borer (EAB) is a serious invasive tree pest, and consequently a quarantine has been placed to help slow the spread of EAB to other areas in Minnesota (see Emerald Ash Borer Status in our state).

-are now considered regulated articles by the Minnesota Department of Agriculture (MDA).
+These are considered regulated articles by the Minnesota Department of Agriculture (MDA):

 No regulated articles are legally allowed to move outside of a quarantine (untreated or treated), unless they are accompanied by a MDA certificate.
 MDA Certificates are only available when a Compliance Agreement (CA) is signed between the Minnesota Department of Agriculture and the a company, city, county, agency, or organization interested in moving the regulated article.